15 Python Libraries for Data Science You Should Know

 You’ve certainly heard of some of these, but is there a helpful library you might be missing?
-Here's a line-up of the most important Python libraries for data science tasks, covering areas such as data processing, modeling, and visualization.
+Here's a line-up of the most important libraries for data science tasks available in the Python ecosystem covering areas such as data processing, modeling, and visualization.

 One of the most popular Python data science libraries, Scrapy helps to build crawling programs (spider bots) that can retrieve structured data from the web – for example, URLs or contact info.
 It's a great tool for scraping data used in, for example, Python machine learning models.

 Developers use it for gathering data from APIs.
 This full-fledged framework follows the Don't Repeat Yourself principle in the design of its interface.
 As a result, the tool inspires users to write universal code that can be reused for building and scaling large crawlers.